-The undergraduate major in Apparel, Merchandising and Design promotes and enhances the development of knowledge and skills requisite for continuing personal and professional development throughout the life cycle.
-The program enables students to develop competencies in the ecological, socio-psychological, and economic aspects of apparel and interior design production, distribution, and consumption.
+The Apparel, Merchandising and Design Concentration promotes and enhances the development of knowledge and skills requisite for continuing personal and professional development throughout the life cycle.
+The concentration enables students to develop competencies in the ecological, socio-psychological, and economic aspects of apparel and interior design production, distribution, and consumption.

-The program is organized to provide a general understanding of textiles, clothing, fashion and related areas, while offering diversification through concentrations in Fashion Merchandising and Fashion Design.
-As structured, the programs provide unique opportunities and experiences to assist students in becoming creative, efficient and contributing members of society and the Family and Consumer Sciences profession.
+The concentration is organized to provide a general understanding of textiles, clothing, fashion and related areas.
+As structured, the concentration provide unique opportunities and experiences to assist students in becoming creative, efficient and contributing members of society and the Family and Consumer Sciences profession.
 The curriculum offers the training necessary to meet the demands of the apparel and home furnishings industries, as well as retailing establishments associated with these industries.
 Students are prepared for jobs in apparel design, production, and merchandising, and associated public relations jobs.

-The Human Development and Family Studies Concentration focuses on the family and relationships throughout the life cycle in a setting of multicultural forces.
-Both theoretical and research findings are integrated into a multi-disciplinary approach to addressing the problems facing families in modern society.
+The Human Development and Family Studies Concentration focuses on the developmental process of individuals, families and relationships through the life cycle and within multicultural settings..
+Both theoretical and research findings are integrated into a multidisciplinary approach to addressing the problems facing families in modern society.
 Graduates may pursue careers in family life, child and adolescent development, government, social service agencies or private businesses that specialize in goods and services for the family.